 A lot of manufacturers include a mounting strap with the trail camera.
 You can use this strap to mount the camera on a tree.
 Mounting brackets suited for every purpose are available online and in hunting outfitters, or you can make your own.

 It’s best to mount the camera as securely as possible so it won’t move and cause you to lose your view.
 You might want to mount the camera in a lock box designed for trail cameras to prevent theft or damage.
 Feel free to conceal your camera however you like, but make sure the lens and LEDs remain unobstructed.

 A standard trail camera does not have Internet or cellular capabilities, although some can detect GPS coordinates automatically.
 Pictures and videos must be retrieved manually.

 A wireless game camera is able to connect to the Internet via Wi-Fi.
 It can send live updates, but the range is relatively short.

 A cellular trail camera uses networks like Verizon and AT&T to relay photos and videos to your phone or email wherever there is cellular service.
 There is a monthly fee of $5-$20 payable to the cell provider for this service.

 - Read More: 10 Trail Camera Tips for Better Results

 There you have it!
-You now have all the information you need to:
+Whether you go with Our Top Pick – Stealth Cam G42 or one of the other great options, you now have all the information you need to:

 - Compare the top 12 best trail cameras